 After the major success of The Sandbar at Jetties Beach, owners George Kelly, Nick Nass and chef Emmanuel Rojas have brought their buzzing energy to Main Street in the former MET on Main restaurant along with their new creative partners Jamie Nass and Emily Berger.
 Fisher friend Marla Sanford of Marla Mullen Designs, did an incredible job of renovating the interior.
 And with an expansive 22-seat oak bar and super friendly bar crew, it may be a tough choice to decide whether to sit inside or out.
 The back patio happens to be one of the most inviting on island.
 Whether enjoying breakfast, lunch or dinner, or, The Whale offers plenty of seatings to enjoy its casual American bistro cuisine.
 No time to sit down and dine in the morning?
 Be sure to grab a coffee and one of Manny’s daily doughnuts from the to-go counter.
 And, bonus for Team Fisher, we are delighted to announce or, The Whale will be open year-round.

-We are thrilled to announce that there will be a salad restaurant downtown on Nantucket!
+We are thrilled to announce there is a salad restaurant downtown on Nantucket!
 The Beet is sure to be a hit this summer, and throughout the year as the new owner’s plan on staying open year-round.
-Located in the left half of the former Fog Island Café, we were able to take a tour of their perfect, bright and happy space.
-Slathered in white paint, new lighting fixtures were being installed with bright pops of color.
-Think a bright green subway tile backsplash and our favorite colors – grey and orange striped floors.
-This family-friendly spot will have 30 seats, a salad and sandwich menu.
-They will also be open for breakfast and dinner with a wine and beer license.
-Online ordering will be coming in June!!
+Located in the left half of the former Fog Island Café.
+We love the bright green subway tile backsplash and our favorite colors – grey and orange striped floors.
+This family-friendly spot has 30 seats, make-your-own salads as well as a salad and sandwich menu.
+They are open for breakfast and dinner with a wine and beer license.
+Online ordering is now available!!
 Here’s to eating healthy.

 Some say Town has been in need of a sit-down pizzeria for quite a while.
 Well, their prayers have been answered with Pizzeria Gemelle.
 Specializing in wood-fired, Neopolitan pizza in the former Sushi by Yoshi location at 2 East Chestnut Street, owners Taylor Oliver and Dre Solimeo created a menu of six pizzas as well as salads, pastries, antipasti and something we can’t wait to try… gelato!
 They are also the recipients of a new beer, wine and cordials license.
-Sit down at one of their four dine-in tables, or order takeout.
+Everyone has been raving about their pizza, so sit down at one of their four dine-in tables, or order takeout.

 Foggy Bottom Nantucket